Skip to main content

 plt.show()

-• hue="sex" automatically assigns different colors for male and female groups.
+• hue="sex" automatically assigns distinct colors for male and female groups.

-• Seaborn adds a legend by default to indicate which color corresponds to which group.
+• A legend is added by default to show which color represents each group.

 Pro Tip